Global Business Projects

 - Agrees to engage in all face-to-face and virtual meetings, including the Bootcamp Weekend in Chapel Hill, NC that will be held January 16-18, 2015 and 9-10 days in-country -- either March 6-15 or May 14-24, 2015.

 Client Application - Client applications are now being accepted.
-The deadline to apply for a GBP 2015 team is October 1, 2014.
+The deadline to apply for a GBP 2015 team has been extended to October 15, 2014.
 For questions or concerns, please contact Program Director or Director of Global Business Outreach, .

 Student Application - Student applications will open the first week of September for the following groups: